There’s all this free sales advice out there …

 I do plenty of coaching.
 Much of it is without accountability, however.
 Coaching after Skills Building sessions.
 Continual coaching.
 But without the ability to hold someone accountable, coaching is limited to knowledge, insight, motivation, and cheerleading.

 Accountability is the missing component.
-Some salespeople will show up to a coaching session and view it as a “therapy session” or “mentoring” but there are others that show up ready to talk about how they put last session’s insights into action.
+Some salespeople will show up to a coaching session and view it as a “therapy session” or “mentoring” but there are others that show up ready to talk about how they put the last session’s insights into action.
 That’s on them – good and bad (or indifferent).

 Without the ability to tie coaching to performance accountability, the sales players have the “option” to show up and put coaching into action.